 Record keeping

-It is recommended that records be kept by the DA for at least seven years.
+It is recommended that records be kept by the Designated Authority for at least seven years.
 This period is greater than the time required to multiply a line of seed pre-basic through to certified seed and for it to be then grown as a table or ware potato crop.
 By keeping records for seven years the DA can be sure that information is available if a seed buyer questions the quality of a certified lot.

 System Review

-The DA should periodically review the performance of the seed potato certification service.
+The Designated Authority should periodically review the performance of the seed potato certification service.
 Most critically, the DA should ensure that the service is being operated in accordance with the Standard.
 The DA may also wish to gauge the satisfaction of seed potato growers and buyers on the operation of the service and obtain feedback on the performance of certified seed.
 This can help the DA identify any problems with the operation of the service and make improvements.

 Non-compliance

-The DA may receive notification from, or give notice to, another DA regarding non-compliance of a lot or consignment of certified seed potatoes.
+The Designated Authority may receive notification from, or give notice to, another DA regarding non-compliance of a lot or consignment of certified seed potatoes.
 Non-compliance may be due to the presence of faults above the specified tolerances, failure to meet requirements for sizing and packaging, or administrative requirements.

 Where the DA has identified non-compliance in an imported consignment it should notify the DA of the exporting country promptly.
 It is recommended that notification is made within three days.
 The notifying DA should provide details of the consignment, copies of certification labels, a description of the nature of the non-compliance, and identify any actions that the DA wishes to be taken by the DA of the exporting country.